Academic Standing, Satisfactory Academic Progress, and Financial Aid

 Bachelor of Arts in Pre-Occupational Therapy Studies to Master of Occupational Therapy (BA/MOT) Program

 A BA/MOT student must have a cumulative GPA of 3.00 or higher and meet all prerequisite requirements with a grade of B- or better to start 500-level coursework in the final year of their Bachelor’s degree.
-If a BA/MOT student that has not yet completed their Bachelor’s degree is dismissed from the program, they may only continue progress towards their Bachelor’s degree if they change their major within 14 days of the date they were emailed notice of the academic dismissal from the Master of Occupational Therapy program.
+If a BA/MOT student who has not yet completed their Bachelor’s degree is dismissed from the program, they may only continue progress towards their Bachelor’s degree if they change their major within 14 days of the date they were emailed notice of the academic dismissal from the Master of Occupational Therapy program.
 All students dismissed from the Occupational Therapy program for the first time have the option to appeal the dismissal (see Appeals Process section below).
-If an appeal is granted, the student will be required to retake any course with a grade below "C" at their own expense.
+If an appeal is granted, the student will be required to retake any course with a grade below "C".
 Having to repeat a course will require the student to move into a revised course sequence, delaying graduation.

 Students who meet these standards are considered to be in good standing.
 Those who fail to meet these standards will be placed on academic warning, financial aid warning, financial aid suspension, or will be dismissed from the University based on the definitions outlined below.